dirkjanbuter/AV-Filter-EDOF/README.md

 # AV-Filter-EDOF

-Enhance the visual aesthetics of your AV Viewer experience with this EDOF (Extended Depth of Focus) filter!
-Get more digital focus while using lenses with a narrow focus area.
+Enhance video with AV-Viewer in combination with this EDOF filter (Extended Depth of Focus)!
+Get more digital focus when using lenses with a narrow focus area.
 For use in microscope or photography.

 ## key Features